 Why the Blog?

 I do not have a facebook page, twitter, snapchat, instagram or any other social media account.
 But once my puzzle was on it’s way I began to think about writing a blog as a way to keep family and friends updated on my puzzle progress.
-With a blog I won’t have to annoy people by rambling on and on about my puzzle, how I’m doing, what section I’m working on and forcing them to look at pictures they aren’t overly interested in.
-This way they can just check the blog if they want to, no pressure.
-And as an added bonus, having a blog where I would update my progress daily would give me incentive to work on the puzzle every day – people will be “watching”!
+With a blog I wouldn’t have to annoy people by rambling on and on about my puzzle, how it was going, what section I was working on and forcing them to look at pictures they aren’t overly interested in.
+This way they could just check the blog if they want to, no pressure.
+And as an added bonus, having a blog where I would update my progress daily gave me incentive to work on the puzzle every day – people were “watching”!

 I’ve also somehow fallen in love with blogging about my puzzles too!
 I didn’t plan on keeping the blog going once the puzzle was complete, but am very much enjoying continuing to write about the jigsaw puzzles I’m doing.
 I’m still working on jigsaw puzzles every day, so I keep on blogging about them.
 It’s a tiny little blog in internet terms with not a whole lot of readers, but we puzzle people don’t care about all that nonsense, we just love to puzzle!

 Enjoy the posts on my progress, or check out the pages of puzzles I have completed.
 Feel free to just say hi, or let me know what you think.
 And most of all, take time out of your life to play – it’s important no matter how old you are!